-Old film photography camera settings that still work in todays digital world
+Did you know old film photography camera settings still work in todays digital world?

 Here are a couple of quick go to camera settings that are useful to have in mind when photographing two common scenarios.

 When photographing a subject against a sunset, set your camera to manual mode with an f/4 aperture.
 (If your lens at it’s lowest F stop number only allows F/4.6 or a higher number, set that F number as your aperture.)
 Then choose a matching ISO/ Shutter Speed combination.
 For example, if you choose ISO 400, set a matching Shutter Speed of 1/400 second.
 If you choose ISO 800, set a Shutter Speed of 1/800 second and so forth.